Soukaina009/ML_Methods_Hub/README.md

 - `QDA_MNIST_Analysis.ipynb` – Quadratic Discriminant Analysis, which allows curved (non-linear) decision boundaries.

 ### Neighborhood and Tree-Based Methods
-- `KNN_Analysis.ipynb` – K-Nearest Neighbors, with a focus on distance metrics and finding the best value of K.
+- `KNN_Analysis.ipynb` – K-Nearest Neighbors on the Wine dataset, with a focus on feature scaling, distance metrics, and finding the best value of K.
 - `Decision_Tree_MNIST_Analysis.ipynb` – Decision Trees, covering splitting criteria (Gini, Entropy), pruning, and how to read the tree structure.

 ### Support Vector Machines